top of page

 • How easily can the operating picture be managed as assets and people change?

-• What privacy, access control and data retention boundaries apply?
+• What privacy, access control, and data retention boundaries apply?

 • What happens when communications fail?

-This means testing update behaviour, display clarity, alarm logic, object management and failure modes in service.
+A system should be evaluated based on how it behaves in the yacht’s real operating environment.
+This means testing update behavior, display clarity, alarm logic, object management, and failure modes in service.
 A technically capable system that is poorly commissioned or weakly understood can create false confidence rather than real operational clarity.

 This is why requirement definition matters at the start.

 Tender and guest tracking should not be treated as a simple equipment purchase.
-It is an operational definition exercise first.
+It is primarily an operational definition exercise.
+The more useful starting point is to define:

 • What needs to be tracked?